pranigopu/pranigopu.github.io/docs/philosophy/epistemology/contextual-clarity.md

 Here, you regard the truth of a conscious unit as self-evident when the referent of the conscious unit is not inherent in one's direct awareness of reality.

 ## Floating abstraction fallacy
-Here, you retain a concept without retaining its connection to concretes.
+Here, you retain an end result of concept-formation without retaining its connection to concretes.

 ## Unpurposeful abstraction fallacy
 Here, you form an abstraction based on arbitrary criteria not based on any clear cognitive purpose.